slatedocs/slate/source/includes/_introduction.md

 client.use_sandbox
 ```

-The best way to install Mifiel lib is with [PIP](https://pypi.python.org/pypi).
+The best way to install the Mifiel lib is by using [PIP](https://pypi.python.org/pypi).
 To install the most recent version please run the following command.

 `pip install mifiel`